-As required by state regulations, parents must call the school as soon as possible and inform the administration if their child contracts a contagious disease or infection in order for the school to distribute a contagious illness notification to the other families the class.
+As required by state regulations, parents must call the school as soon as possible and inform the administration if their child contracts a contagious disease or infection to enable the school to distribute a contagious illness notification to the other families the class.
 Failure to do so may result in dismissal from the school for safety reasons.